Is There An NEC Lawsuit Against Baby Formula Makers?

 - Cow’s milk-based Enfamil and Similac baby formula greatly increases the risk preemie infants will develop necrotizing enterocolitis (NEC);

 - Similac and Enfamil formula warnings are overly broad and fail to adequately disclose the serious risk of surgical NEC or death for premature babies;

-- Despite known NEC risk from baby formula, Enfamil and Similac was sold to unsuspecting parents and hospitals for years, generating huge profits at the expense of families.
+- Despite known NEC risk from baby formula, Enfamil and Similac were sold to unsuspecting parents and hospitals for years, generating huge profits at the expense of families.

-Are there any costs to have an Infant Formula lawyer review my case?
+Are there any costs to have an NEC lawyer review my case?

 There are absolutely no out-of-pocket costs to review your case or hire our preemie baby formula attorneys.
 Saiontz & Kirk, P.A. is a nationally known injury law firm that is focused exclusively on representing individuals, we do not represent corporations or insurance companies.
 Over the course of more than 40 years, clients of our law firm have collected more than $1 billion in compensation in cases involving product liability, medical malpractice, automobile accidents and other personal injury lawsuits.

 Potential Enfamil and Similac NEC lawsuit claims are evaluated for individuals throughout the United States, and all cases are handled on a contingency fee basis.
 Through the use of contingency attorney fees, individuals have access to the experience and resources of our national law firm for their baby formula necrotizing enterocolitis settlement — regardless of their individual financial resources.